 - Must be washed or disinfected daily.
 It is recommended that all members of the community obtain a week’s supply of reusable masks and establish a cleaning regiment that meets this requirement

-2) Wash Your Hands
+2) Wash or Disinfect Your Hands

 Removing germs and bacteria from your hands is again critical to protecting yourself and others.
 Wash hands frequently for a minimum of 20 seconds using soap and water.
 Soap dispensers installed by the School on campus contain antibacterial soap.
 Alternatively or in addition, hand sanitizer helps kill bacteria and dispensers are located throughout campus.